bmoeskau/Extensible/README.md

 ## Ext Version Support

-Extensible fully supports **both Ext 3 and Ext 4**.
+Extensible 1.x works with **both Ext 3 and Ext 4**.
 Unfortunately since Ext 4 is not backwards-compatible it means that Extensible must be managed in two separate branches in order to maintain support for both versions of Ext.
-As long as Ext 3 is supported by Sencha (which as of now will be through [June 1, 2015](http://www.sencha.com/support/faqs/category/sencha-ext-js)), the Ext 3 compatible versions of all Extensible components will be maintained as well.

 The default [master branch](https://github.com/bmoeskau/Extensible) is now only compatible with Ext 4, and all Extensible releases from 1.5 forward will be for Ext 4.
 The Extensible [1.x branch](https://github.com/bmoeskau/Extensible/tree/1.x) (less than 1.5) will remain as the Ext 3 compatible line of code.

+Since Sencha Inc. officially no longer supports Ext version 3.x (they support <a href="https://www.sencha.com/support/faqs/">4.2 and above</a> only as of early 2016) Extensible also no longer officially supports Ext 3, and so Extensible itself will only be supported for versions 1.5 and greater.

 ## Getting Started